-On an annual basis, the Barlow Center will test the mass email and, personal cell phone elements of the alert response.
-The test is unannounced and will send the campus community a text message that is similar to the following: "This is a test of the emergency response system.
+On a semiannual basis, the university will test the mass email, personal cell phone, and campus telephone elements of the Y Alert system.
+The test is unannounced and will send the campus community a text message that is similar to the following: "This is a test of BYU's Y Alert system.
 In the event of a real emergency, the alert message will tell you what the emergency is and what to do."
 A record is made of each test, including a description, the date and time of the test, and whether it was announced or unannounced.
-The Barlow Center publicizes its emergency notification and evacuation procedures in conjunction with the testing of the system.
+The university publicizes its emergency notification and evacuation procedures in conjunction with the testing of the Y Alert System.